-value; and (3) a medium of exchange that facilitates economic and financial transactions.
-Moreover, the Roman jurist recognized that the utility of currency depends not on its material substance but on its nominal quantity-that is, the efficacy of the currency hinges on public confidence in the authorities' management of the monetary system.14
+In ancient Rome, the emperor's chief legal advisor described the fundamental rationale for a government-issued currency using terms that remain familiar to modern monetary economists: (i) a unit of account for the pricing of goods and services; (ii) a method of storing value; and (iii) a medium of exchange that facilitates economic and financial transactions.
+Moreover, the Roman jurist recognized that the utility of currency depends not on its material substance but on its nominal quantity; that is, the efficacy of the currency hinges on public confidence in the authorities' management of the monetary system.2

-Nearly two millennia later, as electronic devices and high-speed networks have become practically ubiquitous, central banks around the globe are actively exploring the possibility of establishing sovereign digital currencies.15 Just like paper currency and coins, central bank digital currency (CBDC) would be fixed in nominal terms, universally accessible, and valid as legal tender for all public and private transactions.
-Consequently, CBDC is essentially different from the various forms of virtual currency (such as Bitcoin, Etherium, and Ripple) that have been created by private entities and whose market prices have exhibited sharp fluctuations in recent years.16
+Nearly two millenia later, as electronic devices and high-speed networks have become practically ubiquitous, central banks around the globe are now actively exploring the possibility of establishing sovereign digital currencies.3 Just like paper currency and coins, central bank digital currency (CBDC) would be fixed in nominal terms, universally accessible, and valid as legal tender for all public and private transactions.
+Consequently, CBDC is essentially different from the various forms of virtual currency (such as bitcoin, ethereum, and ripple) that have been created by private entities and whose market prices have exhibited very sharp fluctuations in recent years.4